 Playfulness

-To enquire into the nature of intelligence we should go back to the time of our life when we were not worried about problems and when we spent most of our time by playing: childhood.
+To enquire into the nature of intelligence we should go back to the time of our life when we were not worried about problems and when we spent most of our time playing: childhood.
 The playful activities we engage in during childhood are the most fertile ground for imagination and creativity.
 They also represent the very first form of interaction of humans with their surroundings.

 “Playfulness is, in part, an openness to being a fool, which is a combination of not worrying about competence, not being self-important, not taking norms as sacred and finding ambiguity and double edges a source of wisdom and delight”[1]

 An environment to interact with is essential for playfulness: that is where actions take place and therefore playfulness starts to exist.
-Imagination is the means through which we interpret and continuously reinterprets our surroundings, and our actions are based on such interpretations.
+Imagination is the means through which we interpret and continuously reinterpret our surroundings, and our actions are based on such interpretations.

 Why do we play?
 Well, an obvious scope of playfulness is amusement or pleasure.
 Why are we creative while playing?
 Because amusement or pleasure is an ‘ill-defined’ goal, and thus prone to multiple interpretations.
-It is actually pretty safe to state that playfulness has a very high creative potential.
-Generalising the concept, the more a goal is ill-defined, the higher are the chances of exploring new actions which may lead to the emergence of a creative idea.
+It is pretty safe to state that playfulness has a very high creative potential.
+Generalising the concept, the more a goal is ill-defined, the higher the chances of exploring new actions which may lead to the emergence of a creative idea.

 Problem-solving and ill-defined goals

 Despite that, there is a general tendency to treat as problem-solving also activities whose objectives are so ill-defined that could be better approached from a less problem-oriented perspective.
-The reason for this is that problem-solving allows to (1) frame the problem within manageable bounds and (2) apply a methodology based on logical or sequential steps.
-All of this makes problem-solving apparently efficient and preferable over other approaches.
+The reason for this is that problem-solving allows us to (1) frame the problem within manageable bounds and (2) apply a methodology based on logical or sequential steps.
+All of this makes problem-solving efficient and preferable over other approaches.
 But what are these other approaches?
-Is it even possible thinking about a problem from an entirely different perspective, such as that of playfulness?
+Is it even possible to think about a problem from an entirely different perspective, such as that of playfulness?

 Problem-learning

-In ‘The Sciences of the Artificial’ Simon [2], who is best known for his ‘General Problem Solver’ – an old-fashioned AI system based on predicate logic used to demonstrate mathematical theorems – admitted that there is no such a thing as well-defined problems.
+In ‘The Sciences of the Artificial’ Simon [2], who is best known for his ‘General Problem Solver’ – an old-fashioned AI system based on predicate logic used to demonstrate mathematical theorems – admitted that there is no such thing as well-defined problems.
 Every problem is ill-defined as long as one chooses to precisely define it.
 Therefore, there must be a stage before problem-solving which directs our attention to a possible framing strategy.
 I will call this stage problem-learning.

 Similarly to playfulness, problem-learning is not goal-oriented and makes extensive use of imagination.
 Imagination allows one to ‘create’ something new out of what already dwells in their mind.
 In other words, imagination is the driving force of creativity.